 Pro tip: roll your clothes instead of the traditional way of folding them.
 You will see that this not only prevents those dreadful creases but saves you a ton of suitcase space.

 Do you really need that many shoes?

 With shoes, there’s just one simple thumb rule: it’s not about the volume of shoes, it’s about versatility.
-You don’t need two different pairs of heels for dinner soirees, and another couple pairs of boots for the rainy days; instead one of each kind – whether its boots, walking shoes or heels – should cut it.
+You don’t need two different pairs of heels for dinner soirees, and another couple pairs of boots for the rainy days; instead one of each kind – whether its boots, kicks or heels – should cut it.

-Did you add these in your suitcase?
+Did you add these to your suitcase?

 Airport prices for plug adaptors are an absolute rip-off.
-Hairdryers, mobile phones, cameras .. you’ll need an adaptor to plug any electronic device from one country to a wall outlet of another.
+Hairdryers, mobile phones, cameras .. you’ll need an adaptor to plug an electronic device from one country to a wall outlet of another.
 You can’t be forgetting this!